Our pets add an incredible element to our lives. They are companions, they put smiles on our faces, and

 can experience overt stress.
 We do our best to calm them with love and cuddles, but there are some

-tools that can help a dog feel a little better, like a weighted blanket or jacket.
+tools that can help a dog feel a little better, like weighted blanket or jacket.
 The concept is that the

 added weight replicates the feeling of being hugged and can therefore decrease feelings of anxiety.